clearlinux/clear-linux-documentation/source/bulk_provisioning.rst

       template=http://192.168.1.1:60000/icis/static/ister/ister.json

 #.
-Direct ``Ister`` to the location of the Ister configuration file hosted by
+Add a kernel parameter to the command line for booting the network image by
-   ``ICIS`` by modifying the kernel command line of the iPXE boot script and adding an ``isterconf`` parameter.
-After the network image of |CL| boots, ``Ister`` inspects the parameters used for network booting to find the location of the Ister configuration file.
-With the ``isterconf`` parameter an iPXE boot script may look like the example below:
+   modifying the iPXE boot script.
+The kernel parameter name to add is isterconf and the karnel parameter value to assign is the location of the Ister configuration file hosted by ``ICIS``.
+With the ``isterconf`` parameter, an iPXE boot script may look like the example below:

    .. code-block::